DoriniTT/aiida-teros/README.md

 ## Prerequisites

-Before using the MasterThermoWorkChain, ensure you have the following software and packages installed:
+Before using AiiDA-TEROS, ensure you have the following software and packages installed:

 - **Python 3.7+**
 - **AiiDA** (v1.0 or higher)